-Castle Rock Shines In Episode 7, “The Queen” Reminds Us Why We Love The King
+‘Castle Rock’ Shines In Episode 7, ‘The Queen’ Reminds Us Why We Love The King

 The episode starts with the death of a dog, which should be some indication that we are in for one emotional hour.
 The stray Ruth’s been feeding is hit by a car and she momentarily confuses it for Puck, her son Henry’s dog that disappeared without a trace.
-As Alan Pangborn buries the remains of the unlucky stray, Ruth goes to sleep and is woken by Puck leaving a half eaten squirrel on her pillow.
+As Alan Pangborn buries the remains of the unlucky stray, Ruth goes to sleep and is woken by Puck leaving a half-eaten squirrel on her pillow.

 In the last episode, Ruth explained to her grandson, Wendell, that she moves in and out of the past without realizing it.
 The chess pieces we’ve been seeing appear randomly around the Deaver home are her way of bringing herself back into the present.
 Instead of thinking that his grandmother is crazy, Wendell calls her a Timewalker and relates her dementia back to an AR game he’s been playing on his phone.

-Before you call Wendell insensitive, it might help to keep in mind that he’s 15-years-old.
+Before you call Wendell insensitive, it might help to keep in mind that he’s 15 years old.
 And there’s a chance that his explanation might come into play during the last three episodes of this season’s run.
 According to the teenager, only a Timewalker can kill someone for good.
 Otherwise, the dead keep coming back.
 Which sounds an awful lot like something Sheriff Pangborn said in the first episode, doesn’t it?
 A Timewalker is also the only one that can kill the nemesis and restore the timeline.

 Nothing stays buried in #CastleRock.
 Episode 7 is now streaming on @hulu. pic.twitter.com/wJtLj0QZtM